MulliganFunding/boilermaker-servicebus/README.md

 There are three places where retries for a task can be configured:

 - When initially registering a task (the task default).
-- When scheduling a task (override the default).
+- When scheduling a task (overrides the default for that invocation).
-- When raising a `RetryException` in order to trigger a retry (also overrides the default).
+- When raising a `RetryException` with a custom policy (overrides default _if_ different).

 Examples of each are included below.